 - Can you export partner data in order to build your own reports?

-For example, PartnerStack has detailed built-in reporting dashboards (powered by Looker) that make it easy to see the performance of all of your partner programs together, or filter things down to small segments of partners.
-PartnerStack can also send data directly to your CRM, export it to a CSV file, or make data accessible through the PartnerStack API so you can build any kind of reports you want.
+For example, PartnerStack has detailed built-in reporting dashboards that make it easy to see the performance of all of your partner programs together, or filter things down to small segments of partners.
+PartnerStack can also send data directly to your CRM, export it in a variety of formats, or make data accessible through the PartnerStack API so you can build any kind of reports you want.
 Other partner management platforms have their own kinds of reporting capabilities, too.

 A program will never be perfect in its first iteration, so it’s crucial to keep improving as you learn more about your partners — but you can’t improve what you can’t measure.
 Regardless of the tools you choose, make sure you invest the time to set the right goals, establish a solid reporting process, and continuously optimize your program.